cchitsiang/awesome-stars/topics.md

 ## nosql

 - [tywalch/electrodb](https://github.com/tywalch/electrodb) - A DynamoDB library to ease the use of modeling complex hierarchical relationships and implementing a Single Table Design while keeping your query code readable.
-- [meysamhadeli/awesome-dotnet-tips](https://github.com/meysamhadeli/awesome-dotnet-tips) - A curated list of awesome tips and tricks, resources, videos and articles in .net, software architecture, microservice and cloud-native.
 - [dynamodb-toolbox/dynamodb-toolbox](https://github.com/dynamodb-toolbox/dynamodb-toolbox) - Lightweight and type-safe query builder for DynamoDB and TypeScript
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login